moonbeam-foundation/moonbeam/docs/git-branches-conventions.md

 1. Create a release branch dedicated to the hotfix release, based on the tag of the last published version.
-1. Push a commit that bump the version on the release branch.
+1. Push a commit that bumps the version on the release branch.
 1. Submit a PR against `master` to fix the bug upstream.
 1. Once the fix is merged on master, cherry-pick the merge commit on the release branch.
 1. Make the git tag on the release branch and follow the delivery process.